ganud/ganud/README.md

 ### Hi there 👋
+Doing some tech as a hobbyist.
+Still inexperienced but I've given these technologies a try:
+-SQLITE
+-Python
+-HTML/CSS/JavaScript
+-FLask

 <!--
 **ganud/ganud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.